openebs/openebs/contribute/process/pr-workflow-developer-doc.md

 Developer documentation is available under the folder: [openebs/contribute](https://github.com/openebs/openebs/tree/master/contribute)

-The developer documenation includes anything that will help community like:
+The developer documentation includes anything that will help the community like:
 - Architecture and Design documentation
 - Technical or Research Notes
 - FAQ